Skip to cookie consent Skip to main content

 How do pickleball injuries typically occur?

-Injuries typically occur when players saddle their bodies with more strain than it can handle.
-Repetitive motions — underhand serves, wrist flicks, and side shuffles — overwork muscles and joints, resulting in overuse injuries.
+Even for athletic or active players, repetitive motions—underhand serves, wrist flicks, and side shuffles—can overwork muscles and joints, resulting in overuse injuries.
 Even if they appear shorter and less straining than shooting a basketball or hitting a baseball, the toll of these movements adds up.

 The ankle, Achilles, elbow, and wrist carry the heaviest burden from pickleball.
 They are smaller joints and muscles typically reserved for less daunting tasks, such as standing or writing.
 If these joints or muscles take on too high of a workload, they can easily strain or tear.